Ph.D. 2014 (Sociology), University of California, Los Angeles;

 B.A.
 2003 (Human Sciences), Osaka University.

-Nahoko’s research interests include organizational theory, economic sociology, science and technology, and entrepreneurship.
-She is currently working on processes of practice changes in the context of Japanese bioscientists’ academic entrepreneurship.
-She has also written on the use of standard forms in 911 centers and how organizational memory refracted the implementation of empowerment schemes at a software engineering firm.
+Nahoko’s research interests include organizational theory, economic sociology, and the study of science and technology.
+She is currently writing a book on processes of practice change and the commercialization of inventions among Japanese university bioscientists and working on a new project on Japanese robotics.
+She has also written on the use of standard forms in 911 centers and the implementation of empowerment schemes at a software engineering firm.
 Nahoko uses multiple methods, primarily ethnography, and in-depth interviews.
 Nahoko’s work was published in Organization Studies, Journal of Technology Transfer, Theory and Society, and Qualitative Sociology.

 2017“Rethinking loose coupling of rules and entrepreneurial practices among university scientists: A Japan-Israel comparison” Forthcoming, Journal of Technology Transfer.
 Forthcoming. (with Adi Sapir, equal co-authorship.)